 By telling my family about my language-learning goals: I was setting up ground rules.
-I’m now in the mode of speaking Farsi.
-I can stop people and ask them to repeat something in Farsi.
+I’m now in the mode of speaking Persian.
+I can stop people and ask them to repeat something in Persian.

-Critically, when people use an English word in a sentence (either for their own convenience or mine), I could ask them how they say that in Farsi.
+Critically, when people use an English word in a sentence (either for their own convenience or mine), I could ask them how they say that in Persian.